AdamCurtisVT/fantasy-football-playoff-calculator/README.md

 # Fantasy Football Playoff Calculator
-This is a Python script that will enumerate all possible playoff scenarios and print out the percentage where each team makes the playoffs.
-Since it's running through all possible scenarios it's only useful in the last few weeks.
+This Python script will iterate through all possible playoff scenarios in a given Sleeper league and print out the percentage chance each team has to make the playoffs.
+Depending on your league size and the week playoffs start, it can take a significant amount of time to run through all the scenarios.
+In a 10-team league with playoffs starting in week 14, this script completes in a reasonable amount of time starting in week 9.

-The script is hard coded for our league format and reads the league data from a database, but it can be changed easily enough to fit different formats.